Achronite/energenie-ener314rt/README.md

 |THERMOSTAT_MODE|170|Set operating mode for thermostat, where<br>0=Off, 1=Auto, 2=On|0,1,2|

 In order for the Thermostat to provide updates for it's telemetry data without an MiHome gateway, auto messaging has been enabled within this module.
 To start this auto-messaging you will need to have a monitor thread running and then subsequently send a `THERMOSTAT_MODE` command to the application.
 Each `THERMOSTAT_MODE` value will be stored (until a restart) and will be used to prompt the thermostat into providing it's telemetry data.
-> NOTE: This could have the effect of overriding any mode set by the MiHome gateway / App.
+> NOTE: If you are controlling/setting the Thermostat using a MiHome gateway/app you should NOT issue commands via this module as the commands will clash/override each other.

 ## Module Build Instructions
 run 'node-gyp rebuild' in this directory to rebuild the node module.